mjordan/islandora_batch_with_derivs/README.md

     ├── MEDIUM_SIZE.jpg
     ├── MODS.xml
     ├── OBJ.jpg
-│   ├── RELS-EXT.rdf
+    ├── RELS-EXT.rdf
     ├── TECHMD.xml
     └── TN.jpg
 ```

+Note that:

-If a RELS-EXT datastream file exists in an object directory, the relationships expressed in it will be parsed out, and all new relationships resulting from the ingest (e.g., additional collection membership) will be added to the object's RELS-EXT datastream with the exception of duplicate 'isMemberOfCollection' relationships.
-If no RELS-EXT datastream file exists, Islandora will generate one.
+* If a RELS-EXT datastream file exists in an object directory and the `--use_pids=true` is present, the relationships expressed in it will be parsed out and added to the new object.
+All new relationships resulting from the ingest (e.g., additional collection membership) will also be added to the object's RELS-EXT datastream with the exception of duplicate 'isMemberOfCollection' relationships.
+* If a RELS-EXT datastream file exists, the content model defined in that datastream is assigned to the ingested object, even if the `--content_models` option is present.
+* If no RELS-EXT datastream file exists, Islandora will generate one in the same way that it would if the `--use_pids=true` option were absent or `false`.

-One strategy for migrating objects, with their relationships intact, is to export objects using the [Islandora Dump Datastreams](https://github.com/mjordan/islandora_dump_datastreams) module and then ingest the resulting packages as described in this section.
+A useful strategy for migrating objects, with their relationships intact, is to export objects using the [Islandora Dump Datastreams](https://github.com/mjordan/islandora_dump_datastreams) module and then ingest the resulting packages as described in this section.

 ## Maintainer